Tjstretchalot/AnyAnglePathfinding/README.md

 - Your entities can only move in a limited number of directions (i.e. cardinal directions)
 - It is more expensive to move over some parts of the map then others, **and you want this taken into account during pathfinding**
 - Optimal pathing is more important than quickly finding paths
 - There are relatively few paths that will get you to the destination.
-That is the world is not relatively open.
+In other words, the world is not relatively open.
-  - Navigating through a maze is not going to be fast using this algorithm
+  - Navigating through a maze will work but is not going to be fast using this algorithm

 This package is meant for you (and you should submit issues to address any problems) if: